 Since this is a writing class, your final grade is based upon 1) an average of the grades received on the three assigned essays, and 2) average of body paragraphs resulting in four major grades.
-Class participation and quizzes will make the difference between a plus or minus final grade, but will not be used to determine whether you've passed the course: to make it clear, your writing will determine whether you've passed the course seriously and stop by my office often for suggestions on your drafts.
+Class participation and quizzes will make the difference between a plus or minus final grade, but will not be used to determine whether you've passed the course: to make it clear, your writing will determine whether you've passed the course.
+Take the writing in this class seriously and stop by my office often for suggestions on your drafts.